OctopusDeploy/blog/blog/2024-04/github-app/index.md

 ---
 title: Octopus Deploy in the GitHub Marketplace
-description: We've launched the Octopus Deploy App for GitHub, available now for Octopus Cloud customers.
+description: We launched the Octopus Deploy App for GitHub, available now for Octopus Cloud customers.
 The app removes the need to manage GitHub credentials in Octopus.
 author: michael.richardson@octopus.com
-visibility: private
+visibility: public
 published: 2024-04-29-1400
 metaImage: img-moreseamlessintegrationgithubusingoctopusapp-2024.png
 bannerImage: img-moreseamlessintegrationgithubusingoctopusapp-2024.png